 There are some technical variations between the different membranes owing to the need to protect the microscopic holes from being blocked by dirt and body oils.
 For example Gore-Tex use a very thin layer of polyurethane (PU) which repels oils (i.e its oleophobic).
 This also stops the wind completely and is responsible for the very high hydrostatic head of 30 m which is achieved in some versions of Gore-Tex.
 However, the downside is that the PU layer reduces breathability.
 Hence some fabrics such as eVent are more breathable than standard Gore-Tex but need to be cleaned regularly in order to maintain performance because, whilst they are treated to repel body oils, this is not as effective as a thin PU coating.
 Needless to say, there are now numerous versions of Gore-Tex, some of which have very good breathability.
 Full details can be found on the Gore-Tex website, similarly more information is on the eVent website.

-People running Ultra Marathons will be aware of the new Gore-Tex Shakedry jackets where the waterproof membrane is applied to the outside of the fabric giving a two layer construction which does not require a DWR.
-Rainwater runs straight off so the fabric never wets out resulting in no chilling effect from evaporation and no weight gain caused be wetting out.
+People running Ultra Marathons will be aware of the new Gore-Tex Shakedry jackets where the eptfe membrane is applied to the outside of the lightweight waterproof fabric giving a two-layer construction which does not require a DWR.
+Rainwater runs straight off so the fabric never wets out, resulting in no chilling effect from evaporation and no weight gain caused be wetting out.
 Shakedry is also one of the most breathable laminates from Gore-Tex.
 The drawback of course is that the Shakedry membrane is exposed to wear and tear.
 For example it would be a mistake to wear a heavy rucksack with this fabric as it would quickly wear off.
 Lightweight Vest Packs can by worn with minimal contents for Ultra Marathon purposes.

-What about PVC?
+What about PVC fabric?
 We have all seen those shiny waterproof fashion coats.
 Well, the problem with PVC is that it isn’t breathable so is “clammy” to wear.
-There is also a lot of evidence to suggest it is bad for your health.
+Apparently, there is also some evidence to suggest it is bad for your health.
 So, PVC is generally not used for outdoor applications.

 What about Polythene?
 It is possible to buy cheap polythene ponchos, often at music festivals.
 Well, that’s OK for an emergency but it’s a bit like wearing a plastic bag, polythene is not breathable so your perspiration can’t escape.
 At least the sleeveless poncho design allows air to circulate and remove some water vapour but this design isn’t good on a windy day and restricts arm movements.
 Also your clothes still get wet with perspiration, especially if your walking.

-As you may have gathered Gore-Tex is the dominant force in ePTFE membranes but it is expensive, so people on a budget will settle for a polyurethane layer.
-Each jacket manufacturer tends to have their own brand name for the polyurethane layer such as Sprayways Hydro/Dry or The North Face DryVent for example.
-These jackets cost less than the Gore-Tex ones.
-Information regarding the hydrostatic head and the fabric breathability is generally given on the swing tags supplied with each jacket or pair of waterproof trousers.
+As you may have gathered Gore-Tex is the dominant force in ePTFE membranes for outdoor waterproof fabrics but it is expensive, so people on a budget will settle for a polyurethane layer.
+Each jacket manufacturer tends to have their own brand name for the polyurethane layer such as Sprayway Hydro/Dry or The North Face DryVent for example.
+These jackets and trousers cost less than the Gore-Tex ones.
+Information regarding the hydrostatic head and the fabric breathability is generally given on the swing tags supplied with each waterproof garment.
 Similarly details regarding the type of Gore-Tex used is generally given on the swing tags or website descriptions if they are detailed enough.

 Agoora Outdoor give plenty of details on everything we have on sale including breathability, hydrostatic head, weight, type of material and suggested uses, so why not visit our website using these links:

-You may also like to see our blogs: How to Spot a Good Waterproof Hiking Jacket (coming soon) and A Guide to Waterproof Walking Trousers (coming soon).
+You may also like to see our blogs: How to Spot a Good Waterproof Hiking Jacket and A Guide to Waterproof Walking Trousers (coming soon).